Guernsey, Channel Isles

 Lastly is Eric Sirett, who had premises at The Old Gate House, 2 High Street, Guernsey, again it looks like he was taking walkies in the Fifties.

 Do let me know if you have any more from the island.
-There is a full list of walking picture firms in the Go Home On A Postcard book.
+There is a full list of walking picture firms being developed on this site and more in the Go Home On A Postcard book.